 Women’s underrepresentation in computer science has been attributed to both lack of aptitude and lack of interest.
 Explanations that invoke gender differences in aptitude—“boys are good at science” or “girls are bad at math”—have been widely discredited, but their cultural influence lingers.
 Interest is more challenging to parse, as lower employment and graduation figures are not necessarily indicative of disinterest.
 Research suggests factors such as unwelcoming classroom and work environments; a lack of women peers and professional networks; the persistence of stereotypes about tech bros and male nerds; and the actual or perceived lack of desirable career paths, may all play a role.7 When universities have worked to better understand and address the gender imbalance in computer science, some have seen a sustained increase in women’s participation.

 Mary Allen Wilkes eventually left the field of computers to pursue her dream of a career in law.
-She enrolled at Harvard Law School in 1972 and worked as a lawyer and a judge over the next four decades.
+She enrolled at Harvard Law School in 1972, earning her law degree and working as an attorney over the next four decades.
 Hear more from Wilkes in her own words about the LINC and women in computing in this 2019 talk at her alma mater.

 - Jerome R. Cox, Jr., Work Hard, Be Kind: A Memoir.
 St. Louis, MO: Pesca Publishing, 2022, 229. ↩︎